DTJF/libpruio/src/doc/_1_features.md

 # PRUSS # {#SecPruss}

-The AM33xx CPU on Beaglebone hardware contains two PRU subsystems.
+The \cpu on Beaglebone hardware contains two PRU subsystems.
 \Proj runs software on the host system (ARM) and on a Programable Realtime Unit SubSystem (PRUSS), either on PRU-0 or PRU-1 (the later is the default).
 Due to the PRU support the load on the ARM is very low,